 Same service can be used on different type of devices, but with different priority access parameters per device type (e.g. video on mobile vs. video feeds on security camera).

-For that purpose, Service Type which may be seen as a collection of one or more services.
+For that purpose, a Service Type has been defined which may be seen as a collection of one or more services.
 Each service type is assigned with a specific set of EDCA Parameters, thus the service type will have the same priority for channel access when applied on different types of devices.
-Moreover, the service type will be used to authorize one or more services for a device type by the Service Provider.
+Moreover, the service type will be used to authorize one or more services for a specific device type by the Service Provider.

 The Service Provider may provision a non-AP MLD (i.e. a device type) with more than a single service type.
 However, it should be clarified that only a single EPCS service type can be established between the non-AP MLD and AP MLD at a time (with single set of EPCS EDCA Parameters)

-Due to the fact that service type may include different services from different access categories, to map different EPCS services to different links (which may be subset of setup links pertain to a particular device (i.e. non-AP MLD)).
+Due to the fact that the service type may include different services from different access categories, it is possible to map different EPCS services to different links (which may be subset of setup links pertain to a particular device (i.e. non-AP MLD)).

 Moreover, according to 802.11be D2.0, when EPCS priority access service is established – it applies for all setup links of an MLD, though it might not be suitable to be used on all the setup links per specific device (i.e. non-AP MLD).
-Thus, optionally add a unique TID-To-Link mapping to implement this attribute per specific device, if needed.
+Thus, optionally adding a unique TID-To-Link mapping, is suggested, to implement this attribute per specific device, if needed.

 In addition, there is a need to add a mechanism to modify the parameters of an existing EPCS priority access during the service.
 It is suggested to utilize the EPCS Priority Access Enable Response frame in an unsolicited mode for this purpose.